 In the eastern Indian states of Bihar, Jharkhand, Odisha, Chhattisgarh and West Bengal, more than 2.5 million people from diverse communities rely on sheep rearing to sustain their livelihoods.
 These nomadic pastoralists traverse with their animals, encountering challenges such as limited resources, shifting climatic conditions, and restrictions on entering forest and grazing lands.

-Furthermore, pastoral communities are not uniform and experience a myriad of identifications in the state as they are not officially recognized as “pastoralists” by the government.
-In some states, they are recognized as scheduled castes, while in others, they are deemed as other backward classes.
-They are marginalized communities with difficulty accessing basic amenities such as drinking water, shelter, medicine, education and health services.
+Furthermore, pastoral communities are not uniform and experience a myriad of identifications in the state as they are not officially recognised as “pastoralists” by the government.
+In some states, they are recognised as scheduled castes, while in others, they are deemed to be other backward classes.
+They are marginalised communities with difficulty accessing basic amenities such as drinking water, shelter, medicine, education and health services.

 As nomadic communities, they also face problems accessing social security and other entitlement services.
 Furthermore, pastoralists do not receive grazing rights under the Forest Rights Act, and government veterinary services often do not reach migratory communities.